 - Try to train your pets to relieve themselves in one safe area.

-- If you have neighbourhood cats pooping on your lawn use the tips above to deter them away.
+- If you have neighborhood cats pooping on your lawn, use the tips above to deter them away.